Dallas Texas, USA Travel Guide

 Higher prices, larger crowds, spring could bring severe weather risks.

 North Texas is part of "Tornado Alley," and severe thunderstorms with the potential for tornadoes most often happen in spring, specifically in April and May.
 These storms also happen at other times of the year.
 Be aware of local weather predictions and emergency alerts.
 Many hotels and public buildings provide designated storm shelters.
 A plan for seeking shelter quickly if a tornado warning is issued for your area is wise.
-Staying informed through local media or weather apps protects you at these times.
+Staying informed through local media or weather apps protects you in these periods.

 Fall (Sep-Nov) and Spring (Mar-Apr) for comfortable temperatures.